 Professor Adams’ research centers on race discrimination, school desegregation, affirmative action and housing law.
 She has published in the Yale Law Journal, the California Law Review, the Texas Law Review and other scholarly journals.
 Her work has also appeared in the popular media, including a recent piece in The New Yorker commemorating the 50th anniversary of the Fair Housing Act.

-Professor Adams is working on a forthcoming book: Soul Force: Detroit, The Supreme Court, and the Epic Battle for Racial Justice in America.
-Soul Force tells the story of the critical desegregation struggle that ended the Brown v.
+Professor Adams is working on a forthcoming book: The Containment: Detroit, The Supreme Court, and the Battle for Racial Justice in the North.
+The Containment tells the story of the critical desegregation struggle that ended the Brown v.
 Board of Education era.
 The book will be published by Farrar, Straus and Giroux.

 Currently the Co-Director of the Floersheimer Center for Constitutional Democracy, Professor Adams teaches Constitutional Law, Federal Courts, Federal Civil Rights Law and related courses.
 In 2017, she created Cardozo’s first real-time “pop up” course, The First 100 Days: The Trump Administration & The Rule of Law.
 From 2010-2013, she served as a Board Member of the Innocence Project.
 Professor Adams was formerly a Professor of Law at the Seton Hall Law School, a Staff Attorney at the Legal Aid Society Civil Appeals and Law Reform Unit, and a Law Clerk for Magistrate Judge James C. Francis IV of the Southern District of New York.